CatalaLang/catala-formalization/README.md

 This formalization is based on previous work by François Pottier, available here [MRPI-2.4](https://gitlab.inria.fr/fpottier/mpri-2.4-public/-/blob/master/coq/).
 Namely, some tactics as well as the `Autosubst_EOS.v`, `Autosubst_FreeVars.v` and `AutosubstExtra.v` files.

-Some lemma statements were took on previous projects by [Evelyne Contejean](https://www.lri.fr/~contejea/).
+Some lemma statements were taken on previous projects by [Evelyne Contejean](https://www.lri.fr/~contejea/).

 Catala is a research project from Inria, the French National Research Institute for Computer Science.